purvasingh96/Data-Collection-for-CarZam/README.md

         c.extract_360_images(driver, car_id)
 ```

 `car_image_scrapper_util.py` uses a list of car's stockNumber to extract multiple images of the same car but with different orientation.
-To run the script, simply run the main fuction and Selenium will perform the rest of the task. <br>You can view all the images under `images/<car's stockNumber>` folder.
+To run the script, simply run the main fuction and Selenium will perform the rest of the task. <br>You can view all the images under [images](./images) folder.